chicio/chicio.github.io/src/posts/2022-10-03-swiftui-path-svg-scale.md

 // ...other code...
 ```

-Given the paths above a first navie implementation of the `TitleBackgroundShape` component could be the following.
+Given the paths above a first naive implementation of the `TitleBackgroundShape` component could be the following.

 ```swift
 private struct TitleBackgroundShape: Shape {